grafana/grafana/docs/sources/datasources/cloudwatch.md

 ### IAM Roles

-Currently all access to CloudWatch is done server side by the Grafana backend using the offical AWS SDK.
+Currently all access to CloudWatch is done server side by the Grafana backend using the official AWS SDK.
 If you grafana server is running on AWS you can use IAM Roles and authentication will be handled automatically.

 Checkout AWS docs on [IAM Roles]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)